Garlic sauce

 Garlic sauce is a sauce prepared using garlic as a primary ingredient.
 It is typically a pungent sauce, with the depth of garlic flavor determined by the amount of garlic used.
 The garlic is typically crushed or finely diced.
-Simple garlic sauce is composed of garlic and another ingredient to suspend the bulb via emulsion, such as oil, butter or mayonnaise.
+Simple garlic sauce is composed of garlic and another ingredient to suspend it via emulsion, such as oil, butter or mayonnaise.
 Various additional ingredients can be used to prepare the sauce.

 Garlic sauce can be used to add flavor to many foods and dishes, such as steak, fish, seafood, mutton, chops, chicken, eggs and vegetables.
 It is also used as a condiment.

 Types

 Agliata

 Agliata is a savory and pungent garlic sauce and condiment in Italian cuisine used to flavor and accompany broiled or boiled meats, fish and vegetables.
 It is first attested in Ancient Rome, and it remains part of the cuisine of Liguria.
 Porrata is a similar sauce prepared with leeks in place of garlic.